Costa Rica For Beginners

 Costa Rica is home to many volcanoes, the most famous being Arenal, Irazú, Poás, Turrialba, Rincón de la Vieja, Tenorio and Barva.
 There are also more inactive volcanoes.

-If you have never been to a volcano, I highly recommend it.
+If you’ve never been to a volcano, I highly recommend it.
 There’s nothing like bragging to your pals back home that you stood atop a volcano and looked inside.

 The Irazú Volcano, right in Cartago, is a splendid, unforgettable journey.
 Poás and Arenal are fantastic as well.
 All three are active.
 Poás gets worked up quite often and spews steam and rocks, so make sure the park is open before you head out.